 Frequently RDP defaults to a window that does not take up the entire screen.
 Especially on big monitors, this aspect can be annoying.
-You want a full visual of the environment, and all you get is a window that fills 50% of your screen if that.
-It’s especially difficult to work with that small viewing space when you want to have a number of windows open simultaneously.
+You want a full visual of the environment, and all you get is a window that fills 50% of your screen, if that.
+It’s challenging to work with that small viewing space to have several windows open simultaneously.

 Using local resources